enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 The next alternative is to use `@ts-expect-error` at every location where TypeScript complains.
 This keeps the bundle size of our application intact, but it _also_ makes the code more difficult to read.

 If we want to keep our code readable, then the next best solution is to use `any`.
 Yep, I know.
 The purist in me hates it too.
 But for the sake of readability, it's probably the best thing that we've got.
 The `any` type was designed for rare cases like these where JavaScript knows what TypeScript can never know.
-So let's rewrite what we have:
+So let's update what we have:

 ```ts
 observer.configure = (name, errorMessages) => {